osuosl/beaver-barcamp-pelican/content/pages/session-ideas.md

 Most sessions do not require prepared slides and we even encourage you not to use them.
 We also encourage non-tech sessions and open discussion on a variety of topics.
-BarCamp is an excellent way for you to test out your public speaking skills!
+BarCamp is an excellent way for you to test out your public speaking skills.

 If you know of a session idea you would like to present, please feel free to submit your idea on the [session idea page][1].

 ### Here are some session ideas taken from past Beaver BarCamps:

-* Mean Brewing
+* Mead Brewing
 * Google App Engine
 * Coffee Q & A: Learn to Roast and brew from scratch!
 * Discuss Embedded Linux